endurantgames/cosmiclegends/src/classes/kid.md

     [Monstrosity, Totem]{.crossover .es}
-    Whenever you choose a Core Power Word for your Pet, you can choose from the Monstrosity Class Personal Power Words List or the Paragon Class Personal Power Words List.
+    Whenever you choose a Core Power Word for your Pet, you can choose from the Monstrosity Class's Personal Power Words List or the Paragon Class's Personal Power Words List.
 These become Core Power Words that you can use for free, once per Hero Phase, as described in the *Pet* class ability.

+    This is __not__ a *Pet* Ability.

 Holy Catchphrase!

 :   Once per Hero Phase, you can make a pun related to one of the